coleschuelke/game-engine/doc/tournament-setup.md

 In the repository settings/members, add your team members as Maintainer to your repository.
 This allows them to view and edit the code.
-Also add our superlative TAs Robert and Zacharias as Reporter so they can follow your progress.
-Their GitLab handles are @roberttenny and @zackkomo.
+Also add our superlative TA Alejandro as Reporter so he can follow your progress.
+His GitLab handle is @alemoreno991.

 ## Clone `game-engine`
 In the `~/Workspace` directory, either clone a fresh copy of the